 As a non-profit entity with Sport Manitoba recognition and status, our organization works through a board of directors whom are elected by our members each year at the annual general meeting in September.
 Our board, with Sport Manitoba support, sets out to work on four year plans which meet the needs and requests of our members while fostering positive growth for the sport.
 The vision laid out by the board and Sport Manitoba is carried out through the two full-time office employees (Business and Sport Development Director and Program/Operations Director) and the aid of summer employees secured through grants.
 In 2018 MODS was able to hire nine part-time employees through grants to help achieve goals and reach their vision.

-MODS fosters the sport of ultimate by providing opportunities to learn, play, and teach spirited ultimate in the greater Winnipeg area.
+MODS fosters disc sports by providing opportunities to learn, play, and teach spirited ultimate in the greater Winnipeg area.

 MODS works towards becoming the leading organization for disc sports in Canada.
 Through strong business planning, respect for Spirit of the Game, and desire to further disc sports, we work each day toward giving our members the best experience possible.